Help SARA by joining the ARRL or by renewing your current membership. It’s easy and doesn’t cost you a penny more…

 Clubs retain $2 for each renewal.
 A RENEWING MEMBER can renew at anytime, even before their current membership term expires.

-Family, Blind and 21-and-under discounted memberships are not applicable.
-May not be combined with any other promotion or special offer.
+Family, Blind and 21 and under discounted memberships are not applicable.
+This may not be combined with any other promotion or special offer.

 Need more information?
 Please e-mail: email@example.com